Music of South Africa: African trap music (ATM)

 African trap music, commonly referred to as ATM, is a subgenre of trap which emerged in 2015.
 The song that's said to have initiated the genre was "Roll Up" Emtee's breakthrough hit single, which was released in the same year, citing lyrics, "krapa fasa, baba, let's start rolling up the jets".
 The genre was spearheaded by musicians Emtee, Sjava, and Saudi.
-Other significant contributors include Sims, Ranks, Just G and record producer Ruff.
+Other significant contributors include Sims, Ranks, Just G, and record producer Ruff.
 African trap music is defined by its trap production infused with South African influences.
-In terms of lyrics, it often features storytelling as well as relatable themes (black stories of love, survival, success and family politics, among others), and melodies that draw inspiration from South African genres such as Afropop, maskandi, kwaito and mbhaqanga.
+In terms of lyrics, it often features storytelling and relatable themes (Black stories of love, survival, success, and family politics, among others), and melodies that draw inspiration from South African genres such as Afropop, maskandi, kwaito, and mbhaqanga.
 In contrast to the prevalent use of auto-tune in trap music vocals, Saudi, Sjava, and Emtee rarely used the popular software.
-Additionally, the majority of the lyrics are sung in South African languages, predominantly IsiZulu.
-Saudi and Sjava had songs "X" and "Seasons" featured on the Billboard charts through their contributions to the Black Panther soundtrack.
+Additionally, most of the lyrics are sung in South African languages, predominantly isiZulu.
+The songs "X" and "Seasons" by Saudi and Sjava were featured on the Billboard charts through their contributions to the Black Panther soundtrack.
 Additionally, both Emtee and Sjava's debut albums, Avery and Isina Muva, achieved gold status in South Africa.

 Gqom trap

-Gqom trap, which blends elements of gqom and trap music, originated in the 2010s and was developed and introduced by the Durban hip hop collective Witness The Funk.
+Gqom trap, which blends elements of gqom and trap music, originated in the 2010s and was developed and introduced by the Durban hip-hop collective Witness The Funk.